GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

 #### Preparing the JS conditional

-In Javascript, the browser provides a way to check media queries, I used [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to extract and rename the boolean result from the media query check:
+In JavaScript, the browser provides a way to check media queries, I used [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to extract and rename the boolean result from the media query check: